project-arcana/sdl2-dev/HOW_TO_UPDATE.md

+# How to Update SDL2

 In our SDL2 usage, we require the includes to be prefixed SDL2/ (#include <SDL2/SDL.h> instead of just <SDL.h>)

-this is required because we use three different deployments of SDL2:
+This is required because we use three different deployments of SDL2:
 1. Binaries (Windows)
 2. find_package (Linux)
 3. Build from source (CI)